Keller Easterling

 When reconstructed, the work maps a scar across the US that does not try to cover over its ugliness and pain.
 Both recalling and foretelling, it tallies crimes beyond those of slavery while demonstrating how they are all also inextricably linked to future climate dangers.
 Tracking the transition from Dixiecrats to the Southern Republicans of Nixon and Reagan, this history also recalls recurring strategies that Trump has redeployed to craft the current polarized entrenchment.
 As it identifies these patterns of harm, the work simultaneously gives shape to reparations for the past and preparations for the future.

 Returning to areas weighted with multiple traditions, the work begins to materialize a special infrastructure possessing the superabundant values of land, community, and education—an infrastructure as worthy of public investment as infrastructures of concrete and conduit.
 And it renews planetary solidarities from the 1960s and 70s with the capacity to address root causes of climate change and inequality.
-The work of these activists is a remarkable gift, as yet unopened, offering incalculable values to address an incalculable debt.

 Morgan State/Jackson State Partners: Samia Kirchner and Thomas Kersen